bullgit/bullgit-bots/gitter/appearin-bot/README.md

 ## Install

-_Note that the bot is already running on heroku for the `bullgit` channel_
+_Note that the bot is already running on our Uberspace server, for the `bullgit` channel_

 - `cd your/path/to/repo`
 - `git clone git@github.com:bullgit/bullgit-bots.git`